matrix-org/areweoidcyet/index.md

 ![iOS](./assets/images/oidctest-ios.gif) ![Android](./assets/images/oidctest-android.gif)

 In both cases it is a lightweight app built using the [AppAuth](https://appauth.io/) SDK.
-The OIDC Provider used here is the matrix-authentication-service.
+The OpenID Provider used here is the matrix-authentication-service.

-The plan is to build these out a bit further to explore some more of the handover points between the app and OIDC Provider (e.g. for account management).
+The plan is to build these out a bit further to explore some more of the handover points between the app and OpenID Provider (e.g. for account management).

 ### How does this work with QR code login?